izflare/SA-IS/README.md

 ### Compile

-This code has been tested under linux compileing with rust (cargo) ver 1:1.30.1-1
+This code has been tested under linux compiling with rust (cargo) ver 1:1.30.1-1
 After download the repository,

 ```